Do you ever think about all the things you might have achieved in life if only you could get started?

 Day after day, you spend accumulated hours procrastinating or poorly prioritizing unimportant tasks to prevent yourself from getting to the real deal: the important, boring, or nerve-wracking task that you keep blocking out of your mind.

 You’re not alone.
-In fact, maybe procrastination is what makes us human.
+Maybe procrastination is what makes us human.
 Thankfully, this means some of the more priority-driven among us have figured out ways to get past that brick wall.

 The first step is to identify what your ‘iceberg’ task is: let’s say it’s that job search.
 Next, figure out what the ‘transition’ point is – the step you have to take to get started.
 In this case, maybe it’s typing your search into a web browser, or picking up the phone to make an appointment with an employment agency.
 Make that first leap, and everything that follows comes much easier.